 West of the ridge a 150 mm main connects to the treatment plant.
 West of the Brand Highway this increases to a 225 mm main.
 East of the ridge a 150 mm main connects to Narngulu.
 It is understood connection to this service warrants pumping.

 A headworks charge will apply to support an upgrade of the sewer treatment plant.

-3.7.4 Telecommunication
+3.7.4 TELECOMMUNICATIONS

-Telecommunications are expected to be available for connection, but gas reticulation is not readily available.
+Telecommunications are expected to be available for connection.